oOo0oOo/lean-scribe/example_scribe_folder/default_prompts/process_reply_applications.md

+{% scribe %}
-{% scribe "Follow up: Process the replies and find applications for the described Lean 4 file." %}
+description: Follow up: Process the replies and find applications for the described Lean 4 file.
+{% endscribe %}

 # Find Applications for the Described Lean 4 File